Data-Science-Center-UB/Obsidian-for-Researchers/Exercises_Zettelkasten-method_with_Obsidian_Zotero_7/05c_Transferring_Literature-Based_Knowledge_(Zotero)_into_Your_Obsidian_Vault.md

 3. **Click the link** to generate the new page.

-4. **Inside the new "cats" page**, add a link to one of your cat-related Zettels.
+4. **Inside the new "cats" page**, add a link to some of your cat-related Zettels.
 	For example: `[[cats_in_space]]`

 *This link will serve as an **entry point** to all your notes about cats, helping you build a connected knowledge base around this theme.*